Bill Gray's

 Bill Gray's is a chain of restaurants based in Webster, New York (a suburb of Rochester, New York) that currently has 14 restaurants in the Rochester area in western New York, including seven tap room-style restaurants, and one tavern-style grill named Flaherty's.
 Ten of these locations also sell Abbott's Frozen Custard.

 History

 In 1938, Bill and Alberta Gray began selling hot dogs in Webster.
 Within a few years, Bill Gray's expanded and added multiple items to its menu.

 Local businessman Bruce Hegedorn became a partner with Bill Gray in the early 1960s.
 With Bill as the head of operations and store management and Bruce as the financial person and location expert, they continued to expand and build the restaurant chain.
 They acquired competitor Tom Wahl's in 1986.

 Restaurants

-Bill Gray's mostly operates stand-alone restaurants in Monroe County, New York and Erie County, New York.
-Exceptions are the facility in the Strong National Museum of Play (Bill Gray's at the Skyliner), and the combined restaurant and sports bar in Bill Gray's Regional Iceplex.
+Bill Gray's mostly operates stand-alone restaurants in Monroe County, New York.
+The one exception is the facility in the Strong National Museum of Play (Bill Gray's at the Skyliner).